anybox/anybox.recipe.odoo/README.txt

 zc.recipe.egg options
 ---------------------

-This recipe reuses the *zc.recipe.eggi:scripts* recipe, so the options are the same (*eggs*, *interpreter*, etc.), with specific options, and some changes, documented below.
+This recipe reuses the *zc.recipe.egg:scripts* recipe, so the options are the same (*eggs*, *interpreter*, etc.), with specific options, and some changes, documented below.
 Consult the documentation here http://pypi.python.org/pypi/zc.recipe.egg/1.3.2